orbitalquark/textadept/FAQ.md

 **A:**
 It is difficult to provide a binary that runs on all Linux platforms since the library versions installed vary widely from distribution to distribution.
-For example, "libpng14" has been available for many distributions since late 2009 while the latest 2012 Ubuntu still uses "libpng12".
+For example, "libpng14" was available for many distributions starting in late 2009 while Ubuntu 12.04 (circa 2012) used "libpng12".
+More recently, some distributions have started using "libncurses6" while many distributions are still on "libncurses5".
 Unfortunately in these cases, the best idea is to [compile][] Textadept.
 This process is actually very simple though.
 Only the GTK+ development libraries are needed for the GUI version.
 (A development library for a curses implementation is required for the terminal version.)

 [compile]: manual.html#Compiling